Atlantic cod are oceanic, medium to large white-fleshed fish found in colder waters on either side of the Northern Atlantic coasts.

 Fish n Chips.
 Photo credit: david pursehouse |

-Smoked Atlantic cod also makes excellent fish lasagna and pie, especially when mixed with an equal quantity of fresh white fish like hake.
+For a tasty twist, use smoked Atlantic cod in fish lasagna or pie, especially when combined with an equal amount of fresh white fish like hake.

-Bacalhau is the Portuguese word for dried and salted cod.
-Bacalhau à Gomes de Sá is a casserole prepared with dried salted cod, potatoes, eggs, olives, and onion specialty dish from Northern Portugal.
+Bacalhau is the Portuguese term for dried and salted cod.
+Bacalhau à Gomes de Sá is a casserole originating from Northern Portugal and prepared with dried salted cod, potatoes, eggs, olives, and onion, making it a regional specialty.

 Also read ≺≺-